Alan Heeks

 • The Love in Deep Adaptation: a really well-considered piece about the huge focus in Western culture on individual needs and control, and how deep adaptation and rising uncontrollability offers the potential for a return to compassion, curiosity, respect, and love: click here.

 For a short, 14-minute video of Jem giving the essence of Deep Adaptation, click here; for a fuller, 44-minute version click here.
-If you want to go deeper into Deep Adaptation, and get actively involved, you can find out more at www.deepadaptation.info, and you can also join the Deep Adaptation Forums, including Food & Agriculture, Community Action, and more.
+If you want to go deeper into Deep Adaptation, and get actively involved, you can find out more at www.deepadaptation.info, where you can also join the Deep Adaptation Forums, including Food & Agriculture, Community Action, and more.
 You can also contribute to the discussion on Facebook: www.facebook.com/groups/deepadaptation.
-Jem and Rupert Read have co-edited a book, due out in May 2021, titled Deep Adaptation: Navigating the Realities of Climate Chaos, with a range of impressive contributors, which should provide a good overview of this complex and controversial field.

 From Before to Beyond: exploring the soul’s journey